Always consult your doctor or pharmacist before taking diclofenac potassium.

 for Osteoarthritis: 35 mg orally 3 times a day

 There are 53 major drugs that are known to interact with diclofenac potassium.
-Please consult with your doctor about any medications you are taking diclofenac potassium tablet.
+Please consult with your doctor about any medications you are taking diclofenac potassium tablets.